-However, progress towards more effective solutions has been difficult to achieve.
+Better standardization of prior authorization processes and use of health IT to support more streamlined workflows around these processes has been difficult to achieve thus far.
 Payers and health IT developers have generally addressed prior authorization in an ad hoc manner, implementing unique interfaces to facilitate documentation and sharing of information that reflect their own technology considerations, lines of business, and customer-specific constraints.
 Utilizing these unique interfaces (for direct data entry) is time consuming for clinicians and often disruptive to their workflows.
 Varying state and local regulatory requirements can also impact how prior authorization is deployed.
 This environment has contributed to clinicians not being able to access accurate, patient-specific, up-to-date coverage and formulary information that includes prior authorization and step therapy requirements in EHR systems at the point-of-care.

-As part of provider listening sessions, CMS and ONC have heard repeated suggestions that payers publically disclose, in a searchable electronic format, a payer's requirements (including prior authorization requirements and patient cost-sharing information) for coverage of medical services.
+As part of listening sessions focused on the reduction of clinician burden, CMS and ONC have heard repeated suggestions that payers publicly disclose, in a searchable electronic format, a payer's requirements (including prior authorization requirements and patient cost-sharing information) for coverage of medical services.
+Stakeholders have called for more effective payer collaboration to make these requirements transparent to enable potential solutions to reduce burden.

-While standards currently exist to support electronic prior authorization transactions, such as the National Council for Prescription Drug Programs (NCPDP) Telecommunication Standard Implementation Guide Version D, Release 0 (Version D.0) for retail pharmacy and the ASC X12N 278 Healthcare Service Review Request for Review and Response transactions for medical services benefits, EHR developers and payers have not widely implemented these standards.
-A study by CAQH in 2017 shows the percentage of fully automated electronic exchanges for prior authorization dropping from 18 percent in 2016 to 8 percent in 2017 and the percentage for partially automated exchanges (primarily via payer portals) increasing from 47 to 57 percent.
-We do not have complete standards and processes for fully automating prior authorization of medical services, which health care providers have indicated leads to increased burden.
+The standards currently exist and must be used by HIPAA covered entities because they were adopted by HHS through the rulemaking process for electronic prior authorization transactions (that is, the National Council for Prescription Drug Programs (NCPDP) Telecommunication Standard Implementation Guide

+Version D, Release 0 (Version D.0) for retail pharmacy and the ASC X12N 278 Healthcare Services Review Request for Review and Response transactions for medical services benefits).
+EHR developers and payers have the opportunity to widely implement these standards, as there are recent modifications adopted through rulemaking to improve the standards based on industry feedback, including a modification to the requirements for the use of the D.0 standard in January 2020 (85 FR 4236).
+Further, HHS is currently developing a proposed rule that would adopt standards for health care attachments transactions, which would assist in implementing electronic prior authorization transactions.
+Recent data from CAQH shows the percentage of fully automated electronic exchanges for prior authorization slightly increased from 12 percent in 2018 to 13 percent in 2019, while the percentage for partially automated exchanges (primarily via payer portals) increased from 36 percent to 54 percent, and the percentage of fully manual exchanges (e.g. phone, mail, fax) decreased from 51 percent to 33 percent.
+We do not have complete standards and processes for fully automating prior authorization of medical services, which clinicians have indicated leads to increased burden.
+In addition, though the NCPDP standard has been proposed of Medicare part D, the standard has not been proposed for non-Part D pharmacy transactions.

-New standards, such as HL7 Fast Healthcare Interoperability Resources (FHIR), hold promise in solving many of the current prior authorization workflow challenges.
+New standards, such as HL7® Fast Healthcare Interoperability Resources (FHIR®), hold promise in solving many of the current prior authorization workflow challenges.
 This international standard is finding strong support from EHR developers in solving interoperability problems.
-An example of the capability of FHIR is the recent announcement by one of the major consumer technology companies to utilize FHIR APIs for consumer access to their personal health records.
-Medicare fee-for-service is also a member of the Da Vinci project, a private sector initiative led by HL7 which seeks to bring together payers, EHR vendors, and providers to help find ways to reduce provider burden through FHIR-based solutions.
-The Da Vinci team has identified nine use cases to date.
-Three Da Vinci use cases involve prior authorization either directly or indirectly:
+Medicare fee-for-service is a member of the Da Vinci project, a private sector initiative led by HL7® which seeks to bring together payers, EHR vendors, and providers to help find ways to reduce provider burden through FHIR-based solutions.
+The Da Vinci team has identified 17 use cases to date.
+Four Da Vinci use cases involve prior authorization either directly or indirectly: